MorrowL/RichardsSolver/README.rst

 A numerical package for solving Richards' equation
 ------------------------------------------------------------------------

-gwassess is a python package that implements analytical and reference solutions to the Richards equation in 2D and 3D domains.
-The package provides benchmark solutions for testing numerical solvers of unsaturated flow in porous media.
+RichardsSolver is a Firedrake based package (https://www.firedrakeproject.org/) for numerically solving Richards' equation in two- and three-dimensional domains.

 Installation
 ============